Pomog/ChemTrack-Android/docs/technical_task.md

 #### Admin:
 - Administrative dashboard with access to all functionalities.
 - User management, including the addition, modification, and removal of users.
-- Overview of all chemical transactions.
+- Chemical management, including the addittion, modification and removal of chemicals.
+Overview of all chemical transactions.
+- Specifying chemical "storage conditions"

 #### User:
-- Ability to log the taking of chemicals, specifying the chemical, quantity, and timestamp.
+- Ability to log the taking of chemicals, specifying the chemical, quantity, setting the "needed" period and timestamp.
+If chemcical has "special storage conditions e.g. "under argon" or "at -20deg", this warning will be shown on the screen.
-- Record keeping of returned chemicals, including the quantity and timestamp.
+- Ability to log the returning of chemicals, specifying the chemical, quantity, and timestamp
-- Receive email notifications if chemicals are not returned by the end of the day.
+- Receive email notifications if chemicals are not returned by the set "needed" period.

 #### Storekeeper:
 - Access to detailed reports, including information on who took chemicals, when they were taken, when they were returned, and the remaining quantity.
 - Capability to request reports for specific time periods or chemical types.
+- Chemical management, including the addittion, modification and removal of chemicals.
+Overview of all chemical transactions.
+- Specifying chemical "storage conditions"

 ### Exclusions: